Heat Pump FAQs

 Give us a call on 0330 822 2795 and we'll get you back on track.

 Yes.
-Our heat pumps are connected to the internet allowing you to control your heat pump from a dedicated app on your mobile phone.
+The heat pumps we install can be connected to the internet allowing you to control your heat pump from a dedicated app on your mobile phone.